Lincoln High School (New Jersey): Athletics

 The girls basketball team won the North II Group II sectional championship in 2019, becoming the first public school team for Jersey City to win a sectional title, with a 43-41 win over Secaucus High School.
 The girls basketball team was declared as the North II regional champion in 2020, after the finals were cancelled due to COVID.

 Administration

-Core members of the school's administration include:
+The school's principal is Chris Gadsden.
+Core members of the school's administration team include three vice principals.